John Norcross

-John Norcross (1688–1758, last name occasionally Northcross) was an English Jacobite pirate and privateer who sailed in service to Sweden.
+John Nicolas Norcross (1688–1758, last name occasionally Northcross) was an English Jacobite pirate and privateer who sailed in service to Sweden.

 History

-Norcross was born in Liverpool in 1688 and eventually served in the Royal Navy.
+John Nicolas Norcross was born in Liverpool in 1688 and eventually served in the Royal Navy.
 As a Jacobite, he supported the deposed James II of England and his erstwhile successor James III (James Stuart), and was present at the Battle of Preston in 1715 when Jacobite forces were crushed.
 He fled England and was taken in by Swedish pirate lords Lars and Ingela Gathenhielm.
 They sent him to France in 1716 where he met fellow Jacobite exiles.

 Norcross captained his own 4-gun privateer vessel for the Swedish, in which he captured the English trading vessel Alexander in October 1717.
 Before sailing back to Gothenburg he put into port in France where he was captured.
 His crew attempted to sail away without him but were overcome by their prisoners who escaped in the Alexander.
 The French sent Norcross back to England to stand trial but he was released (or escaped) with the intervention of the Abbé du Bois.
 General Dillon wrote of Norcross to the Duke of Mar in 1718:

 “I am pretty well acquainted with Mr. Norcross.
 He has been here about 6 weeks ago, after making his escape from Dunkirk, where he was seized by orders.
 He appears to be an unsettled, scatter-brained fellow, and in my opinion, there can be no great reliance on proposals that come from him.
 He seems, however, very zealous for the King's service.
 When you have occasion for a pirate, he may be of use, excelling in that noble calling, and, I am told, being a good seaman.”